Calbabreaker/Varak/README.md

 Start by cloning Varak: `git clone --recursive https://github.com/Calbabreaker/Varak`.

 Make sure it's `--recursive` to clone the submodules.
-If it wasn't then do `git submodule update --init`
+If it wasn't then do `git submodule update --init`.

 Run the correct script for your specific build tool in `scripts/`.